Understanding and Optimizing Attention-Based Sparse Matching for Diverse Local Features: Experiments

-For relative pose estimation task, the MegaDepth-1500 dataset is chosen following previous work \cite{sun2021loftr,lindenberger2023lightglue,potje2024xfeat}.
-It includes 1500 image pairs from St.Peters Square \& Reichstag.
+For the relative pose estimation task, the MegaDepth-1500 dataset is used following previous work~\cite{sun2021loftr,lindenberger2023lightglue,potje2024xfeat}.
+The dataset contains 1500 image pairs captured in St. Peter's Square \& Reichstag.

-\textbf{Evaluation setup}: The long side of the image is resized to 1600 and at most 2,048 keypoints are extracted for all detectors.
-The essential matrix is computed with LO-RANSAC \cite{PoseLib}.
-Rotation and translation are then computed following \cite{lindenberger2023lightglue}.
+\textbf{Evaluation setup}: The long side of the image is resized to 1600 and at most 2048 keypoints are extracted for all detectors.
+The essential matrix is computed with LO-RANSAC~\cite{PoseLib}.
+Rotation and translation are then computed following~\cite{lindenberger2023lightglue}.
 The inlier thresholds are automatically chosen based on the test data.
-For R2D2, we extract only with single scale.
-We use the official Dedode (v1) weights since it's the one that Kornia trained the LightGlue model for.
+We use the official DeDoDe (v1) weights since it is the version used by Kornia to train the LightGlue model.
 The pose error is computed as the maximum angular error in rotation and translation.
-The AUC at 5\degree, 10\degree, and 20\degree are reported.
+We report AUC at 5$^\circ$, 10$^\circ$, and 20$^\circ$.

-\textbf{Baselines:} We choose nearest neighbor (NN) and LightGlue model trained individually for specific feature (specialist LightGlue).
-For SIFT, the official weights provided by the LightGlue \cite{lindenberger2023lightglue} is used.
-For Dedode, the LightGlue model provided by Kornia \cite{eriba2019kornia} is used.
+\textbf{Baselines:} We use nearest neighbor (NN) and LightGlue models trained individually for each feature (specialist LightGlue).
+For SIFT, the official weights provided by LightGlue~\cite{lindenberger2023lightglue} are used.
+For DeDoDe, the LightGlue model provided by Kornia~\cite{eriba2019kornia} is used.
 For R2D2, XFeat and ORB, we train with glue-factory\cite{gluefactories}.
-For R2D2 and ORB, we extract only at single scale during training and inference.
+For R2D2 and ORB, we extract only at a single scale during training and inference.

-We include state-of-the-art GIM \cite{xuelun2024gim}, which is an optimized SuperGlue model trained on both MegaDepth \cite{li2018megadepth} dataset and additional 100-hour internet videos.
-We also include a re-implemented version of detector-oblivious network (DON) \cite{oblivious}, which jointly learns the descriptor with keypoint location and image.
-As the specific description network is not disclosed, it is implemented as 4-layer MLP network.
-Patch size $P \times P$ centering at the keypoint location is cropped and feed into the MLP network, which outputs 256D feature as input to LightGlue model.
-The weights for MLP network is jointly trained with the LightGlue network.
-It's very similar to the patch embedding of vision transformer \cite{Dosovitskiy2020vit}.
-The auxiliary networks for overlap and depth regions estimation \cite{oblivious} are removed for fair comparison.
+We include GIM~\cite{xuelun2024gim}, which is an optimized SuperGlue model trained on both the MegaDepth~\cite{li2018megadepth} dataset and additional 100 hours of internet videos.
+We include a re-implemented version of detector-oblivious network (DON)~\cite{oblivious}, which jointly learns the descriptor with keypoint location and image.
+As the specific description network is not disclosed, it is implemented as a 4-layer MLP network.
+A patch size $P \times P$ centered at the keypoint location is cropped and fed into the MLP network, which outputs a 256-D descriptor as input to the LightGlue model.
+The weights for MLP are jointly trained with the LightGlue network.
+This is similar to the patch embedding of Vision Transformer~\cite{Dosovitskiy2020vit}.
+The auxiliary networks for overlap and depth regions estimation~\cite{oblivious} are removed for fair comparison.